 How to fix Windows 10 not installing from a USB

-If you’re trying to install Windows 10 from a USB drive, you’re in luck; We’re about to cover how you can fix USB-related download issues.
+If you’re trying to install Windows 10 from a USB drive, you’re in luck; We’re about to cover how to fix USB-related download issues.
 Below, you’ll find the quickest and most efficient solutions.

-Sometimes, the only solution is to use a different Windows 10 installation method like direct download or use a CD to install.
-For example, if the computer doesn’t support USB booting, no hardware tweak could force the OS to install.
+Sometimes, the only solution is to use a different Windows 10 installation method, like direct download or a CD to install.
+For example, no hardware tweak could force the OS to install if the computer doesn’t support USB booting.

-Try using a different USB.
-It’s best to use the original Windows setup USB, or your computer restores USB.
-This will quickly tell you if the problem is with the USB or your computer.
+Try using a different drive.
+It’s best to use the original Windows setup USB or your computer restores USB.
+This will tell you if the problem is with the drive or your computer.

 The other option is to create a new bootable USB.
 This is especially useful if the original USB you created wasn’t correctly created and became corrupted.

 Another good way to test whether the problem is with the USB stick or your PC is to test the installation on a different computer.
 If the USB works just fine, then the problem is with your computer configuration.
 We’ll cover a handful of useful solutions for this problem later on the page.